 Just because we wound up not liking the customer service our bankruptcy attorney delivered, it didn’t mean that bankruptcy was not right for us.
 In fact, without our bankruptcy experience, I wouldn’t be here, just like Dave wouldn’t be probably, helping people.

 If there had been someone who could have helped us understand the process and learn that bankruptcy was not the end of our life but the start of a new life, then the pain we felt at the time would have been mitigated.

 Just because something might be painful

 doesn’t mean it’s not right.

-I’m not suggesting that everyone should file bankruptcy to deal with their debt situation.
-What I am saying is that before anyone can make a fully informed decision about any path out of debt they need to be educated about the realities of the options.
+I’m not suggesting that everyone file bankruptcy to deal with their debt situation.
+I am saying that before anyone can make a fully informed decision about any path out of debt, they need to be educated about the realities of the options.

 He says, “Too many bankruptcy filers never really recover from their financial distress because they never learn new ways to manage their money.”

-Yet the rate at which people file bankruptcy again is very low.
+Yet the rate at which people file bankruptcy again is meager.

 He says, “As a result of that experience, Dave hates bankruptcy.
 That’s why, when someone asks him about whether or not to file, he’ll always try and help them find a better solution.”

-Yet I went through a similar experience at the same time and I’m saying that bankruptcy is often the most logical solution.
+Yet I went through a similar experience simultaneously, and I’m saying that bankruptcy is often the most logical solution.